ahmedfgad/GeneticAlgorithmPython/README.md

 **Important Note**

-It is important to note that this library does not implement everything in GA and there are a wide number of variations to be applied.
-For example, this project just uses decimal representation for the chromosome and the binary representations might be preferred for other problems.
+The library just supports the decimal representation for the chromosome and there is no current support for binary representations.
+The library is updated and soon support for the binary version will be available.

 ## Get in Touch